CPix18/FoundryFundMe/README.md

 ## Testing

-We talk about 4 test tiers in the video.
+I learned about these 4 test tiers in the Cyfrin video.

 1. Unit
 2. Integration